GregHilston/toolbox/README.md

 ```

 [YouCompleteMe](https://github.com/Valloric/YouCompleteMe) is listed inside `vimrc`, however is not installed by default.
 I have it configured to install
-autocompletion for Python, Javascript, and Go by default.
+autocompletion for Python by default.
 There are some dependencies that need to be taken care of first.

 ### OS X
 1. Make sure you are using the MacVim vim binary: